MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 0,false,False,no,No then the corresponding users won't have take away menu 1,true,True,yes,Yes then the corresponding users will have take away menu

 take_away_waiter_own_order
 If these setting have any value from 1,true,True,yes,Yes then the takeaway orders will be filtered to current waiter's order only
 By default, filtering is not applying.
 Making this value to any of 0,false,False,no,No will disable filtering for waiter

 take_away_instant_payment, take_away_waiter_instant_payment, take_away_receptionist_instant_payment
 By default, while taking Take Away order from its own screen, it mentions the order as fully paid.
 If these settings have any value that of false (0,false,False,no,No), then the bill get generated without adding any payment.
 Making value to any of 1,true,True,yes,Yes will make the order instantly paid.
 Priority: If settings have take_away_waiter_instant_payment or take_away_receptionist_instant_payment then it will be considered else take_away_instant_payment will be considered

+delivery_boy_hide_others_billed
+These settings decide whether the orders that are billed by other delivery boy need to be shown or not.
+When the value of this setting is any of 1,true,True,yes,Yes then it will hide other waiters billed orders.
+By default, it will show every orders that are billed by anyone.

 items_search_fields
 Default is id,name,detail